shorebirdtech/website/src/content/blog/flutter-jobs.md

 There are increasingly Flutter-specific recruiters.
 I don't know any off-hand (you're welcome to email me at eric@shorebird.dev if you are one), but I've met one or two at Flutter conferences, so I know it's a thing.

-Finding a Flutter-specific recruiter might help you find some jobs you might have otherwise missed.
+Contacting a Flutter-specific recruiter might help you find some jobs you might have otherwise missed.
 Recruiters are literally _paid_ to find you (they get paid a percentage of your first year of salary as a finders fee), so they are typically very happy to know you exist.

 #### Portfolios